ManiINFINITE/ProjectManagementSystem_Avalonia/README.md

 - Totally customizable with 34 combinations of 17 accent colors and Dark/Light Theme

 ### 👤 Per-User Account Management
-- Profile picture upload, display, and deletion (stored as `BLOB` in SQLite per user)
+- Profile picture upload, display, and deletion (stored as `BLOB` in PostgreSQL per user)
 - Profile initials fallback when no picture is set
 - Per-user settings persisted in individual JSON files (`settings.user.{id}.json`)
 - Last logged-in user's settings automatically restored on app startup